Integration of Classical and Computational Systems within HCI and Design Research

 This study intent to merge computational technologies (from 3D printing to sensing capabilities) within traditional design and craft (such as ceramic, wood working, basketry and more), and unifying the digital and electronic practice with structural and aesthetic ones.

-Examining the apparent human need to make things, in this research we document varying craft techniques and their social context, as reflected in the works of activists in the rising fields of digital fabrication, do-it-yourself (DIY) movement, and traditional practices.
+In this research we examining the apparent human need to make things, documenting varying craft techniques and their social context, as reflected in the works of activists in the rising fields of digital fabrication, do-it-yourself (DIY) movement, and traditional practices.

 Amit S Zoran